minimill/pangea.js/README.md

  * Example animation styles.
  *
  * Here, we fade out text and fade the background to black when the
- * PageAnimation library gives the body the animating-to-about-page class.
+ * Pangea library gives the body the animating-to-about-page class.
  */
 body.animating-to-about-page {
     background-color: black;